Terril/Swipeable-CardView/README.md

 # Swipeable-Cards-CardView
 Based on the Popular Library kikoso/Swipeable-Cards .
-This is a tweak to the library with CardView and .CustomView For adapter
+This is a tweak to the library with CardView and CustomView For adapter